Renting a Tesla Model Y From Hertz

 We were flying into Los Angeles Airport (LAX) for Memorial Day weekend and needed a car.
 On March 31, after making the flight and hotel reservations, I looked to Hertz for a 4-day rental.
 I booked a cheapish car (Medium Sedan Group C) and kept my fingers crossed that my Hertz Five Star status would provide me a nice upgrade upon arrival.

 When we landed at LAX, we hopped on the Hertz shuttle bus and headed for the rental car center.
 Upon arrival, my name was on the board (as expected), however, I was listed as President's Circle (Hertz's highest tier), rather than my actual Five Star status.
-I walked up to the woman at the board, Karen, pointing to my name and asking for the President's Circle lot.
+I walked up to the woman on the board, Karen, pointing to my name and asking for the President's Circle lot.
 Karen directed me to stalls to the right noting the "President Circle" signage overhead.

 I walked through the three rows of cars, looking for a hybrid vehicle.
 This was California, the land where gas prices were exceeding $7.
 Our plans had us driving 130 miles to our destination in the San Jacinto mountains, and a hybrid car would help us stretch every gas dollar.
-As I walked I noticed several rows of Tesla Model 3s and Model Ys, which jogged my memory of Hertz electrifying it's fleet.
+As I walked I noticed several rows of Tesla Model 3s and Model Ys, which jogged my memory of Hertz electrifying its fleet.
 After not finding any hybrid vehicles on the lot, Kenny started searching for which car, in the three rows of "Presidential Circle" vehicles had the best gas mileage, while I walked back over to Karen for some help.

 I approached Karen and asked if there were any hybrid cars on the lot, not in "President's Circle".
 She stated they had several yesterday and told me to walk with her while she tried to find us one.
-After walking the Five Star and Gold member rows, Karen sheepishly stated "there were so many yesterday, we were just giving them away".
-She started to walk back to the office to check the inventory when I asked "how much to rent the Tesla", to which she responded "$150".
+After walking the Five Star and Gold member rows, Karen sheepishly stated "There were so many yesterday, we were just giving them away".
+She started to walk back to the office to check the inventory when I asked "How much to rent the Tesla", to which she responded "$150".
 Karen did not append the statement with "per day" or "for your total rental period", so I knew more questions were necessary.

-When we arrived at the stand located outside the office, Karen asked Annie "she wants to know how much to rent a Tesla?" to which Annie responded "$40 a day".
+When we arrived at the stand located outside the office, Karen asked Annie "She wants to know how much to rent a Tesla?" to which Annie responded "$40 a day".

-Karen followed up with "any model" to which Annie responded "for her, yes, any model".
+Karen followed up with "any model" to which Annie responded, "for her, yes, any model".

 I quickly called Kenny who was still searching best gas mileage to see if he was ok with the upgrade.
 Kenny was onboard & we started the process.